naoki-mizuno/bagmetti/docs/filter.md

 will only include messages and transformations published within this time range.

 As is the case for TF, either the start time or end time can be omitted.

+Be careful when you have topics that are only published once at the beginning of the bag file (for example, latched topics such as `/map`).
+When you trim the bag file not starting from the beginning, these topics are not included in the new bag file.